7 MIN READ

-Both Thapa and Thami’s cases were not reported.
+Both Parbati and Hari Maya's cases were not reported.
 The two did not lodge any police complaint partly because they are not aware of compliant processes but mostly because they feel doing so could make the situation worse for them.

 “It could be because women have less access to resources and opportunities.
 Women being able to come out of homes for work also depends on how socially acceptable it is for them to work and lead the family,” said Raxit Regmi, program coordinator for the Prime Minister’s Employment Program in Manthali Municipality.

 Deputy Mayor of Manthali municipality Maya Karki, who also chairs the judicial committee, says that most cases of domestic violence or any gender-based violence are driven by economic crises in the family.
 During the pandemic, women have been hit the hardest.

 “Taking the situation into consideration, the municipality is planning employment programs for women while encouraging their participation in the Prime Minister’s Employment Program.
 We have also allocated a Rs 61 lakh budget for women and children for the 2021/2022 fiscal year, which is Rs 32 lakhs more than last fiscal year,” said Karki.

 Safe houses and shelter homes serve as another medium to protect and rehabilitate women affected by domestic violence.
 A Sindhuli-based safe house run by an INGO has sheltered 94 women affected by gender-based violence since June 2020.
 There are shelter homes in Manthali too, but they are not effectively monitored.

 According to Constable Shrestha, a safe house in Manthali, which is run in coordination with the local government, has no records of any women being accommodated.